Where to visit

-Newquay may be known for our golden beaches, and yes while we thoroughly recommend you spend as much time as possible with the sand between your toes, there’s so much more the town can offer.
+Here in Newquay, we may be known for our golden beaches, and, yes, while we thoroughly recommend you spend as much time as possible with the sand between your toes, there’s so much more the town can offer.

 Get closer to over 130 of the world’s rare and exciting creatures at the award-winning Newquay Zoo!

 Exciting keeper talks as well as activity trails, animal encounters, face painting and children’s play area offer plenty to keep people of all abilities and ages occupied meaning a perfect day out for the whole family.